Hector Hevel

-Hector Alexander Hevel Serrano (born 15 May 1996) is a Dutch professional footballer who last played as a midfielder for Malaysia Super League club Johor Darul Ta'zim.
+Hector Alexander Hevel Serrano (born 15 May 1996) is a Dutch professional footballer who currently plays as a midfielder for Malaysia Super League club Johor Darul Ta'zim.
 A former Dutch youth international, he played for the Malaysia national team twice.
 However, he is currently suspended from all football related activities after being sanctioned by FIFA in September 2025 for providing forged documents related to his Malaysian ancestry.

 Club career

 AEK Larnaca

 In January 2017, Hevel signed with Cypriot First Division club AEK Larnaca, where he played 74 league matches and scored five goals over three and a half seasons.
 During his tenure, he contributed to the team's success in winning the 2017–18 Cypriot Cup and the 2018 Cypriot Super Cup.

 FC Andorra

 In October 2020, Hevel joined FC Andorra, competing in Spain's Segunda División B. He played a pivotal role in the team's promotion to the Segunda División in the 2021–22 season, making 83 league appearances and netting 11 goals during his time with the club.